mossgreen/mossgreen.github.io/_posts/2019-05-07-Spring-Certification-Spring-Security.md

   ### In which security annotation are you allowed to use SpEL?
     `@PreAuthorize`, `@PostAuthorize`, `@PreFilter`, `@PostFilter`.

+  ### In which security expressions are you allowed to use SpEL?
+  - `hasRole(role)`: Returns true if the current user has the specified role.
+  - `hasAnyRole(role1,role2)`: Returns true if the current user has any of the supplied roles.
+  - `isAnonymous()`: Returns true if the current user is an anonymous user.
+  - `isAuthenticated(): Returns true if the user is not anonymous.
+  - `isFullyAuthenticated()`: Returns true if the user is not an anonymous or Remember-Me user.
 ---
 # Old questions in Version 5 but removed since June 2019